Awshae/Image_Processing/README.md

-# Image Processing with Python
+# Image Processing

 This repository contains a collection of Jupyter Notebooks that demonstrate fundamental concepts and techniques in **Digital Image Processing (DIP)** using Python.
-Each notebook corresponds to a specific program or experiment commonly included in undergraduate-level image processing courses.
+Each notebook corresponds to a specific program or experiment commonly included in undergraduate-level image processing courses.<br>
 There is a file `Frequency_domain_filter.m` for Image processing in MATLAB.
 ## Technologies Used